Custom Search

 The Definition of Pewter: What is it, and, Where did it come from?

-" Pewter is a malleable metal alloy, traditionally between 85 and 99 percent tin, with the remainder consisting of copper, antimony, bismuth and lead.
-Copper and antimony act as hardeners while lead is common in the lower grades of pewter, which have a bluish tint.
+" This metal is a malleable metal alloy, traditionally between 85 and 99 percent tin, with the remainder consisting of copper, antimony, bismuth and lead.
+Copper and antimony act as hardeners while lead is common in the lower grades of this metal, which have a bluish tint.

 The word pewter is probably a variation of the word spelter, a common name for zinc.

-Pewter was first used around the beginning of the Bronze Age in the Near East.
-The earliest piece of pewter found is from an Egyptian tomb from 1450 BC. " Partial quote taken from Wikipedia.org
+This metal was first used around the beginning of the Bronze Age in the Near East.
+The earliest piece of this metal found is from an Egyptian tomb from 1450 BC. " Partial quote taken from Pewter Miniatures - Wikipedia.org

 Concerning Today's Fascinating Pewter Miniatures

-Pewter Miniatures such as swords add to a period look.
-Where these type of miniatures are concerned an old technique called hammering may be used in the construction.
+Where these type of objects are concerned an old technique called hammering may be used in the construction.

 Also a process such as casting can also be used which consists of molten metal being poured into a mold and allowed to cool.